SkoolNotes/Taproot/2020HIST201/KBxRoppChina.md

 - Also led to (lots of) civil unrest
 - Heavy westernization occured
 - reformers got crushed, conservatives seized control of the court
+- bunch o' dates and stuff about revolutionaries
 -